zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

     - Try to keep all materials inside the cryostat to keep them at the desired temperature.
     ![roll_plate.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/roll_plate.jpeg?raw=true)
     ![roll_plate_leica.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/roll_plate_leica.jpeg?raw=true)
-4. Sectioning pictures
+10. Sectioning pictures
     ![section1.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/section1.jpeg?raw=true)
     ![section2.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/section2.jpeg?raw=true)
     ![section3.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/section3.jpeg?raw=true)
     ![section4.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/section4.jpeg?raw=true)
-5. Pick up sections using slide
+11. Pick up sections using slide
     - Remove the anti-roll plate and gently use paintbrushes to slide sections away from the blade, pick up the section on the frosted side of the slide (or membrane side if for LCM) with a rolling motion.
 Warm the slide from the back with the tip of your finger behind the section to allow the section to quickly melt.
 Place on the cryostat metal plate (where the blade is) to refreeze.
     ![slide.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/slide.jpeg?raw=true)
-6. Keep slides in the cryostat and transport in sealed containers (slide mailers wrapped in parafilm and then placed in zip lock bag) on dry ice
+12. Keep slides in the cryostat and transport in sealed containers (slide mailers wrapped in parafilm and then placed in zip lock bag) on dry ice
+13. When done, use a razor blade or forceps to pop off the block from the chuck.
+To keep block for later, cover exposed tissue with OCT and allow to freeze before storing in a sealed container and transporting to -80 ºC freezer on dry ice.
+14. Cleaning: remove the clingwrap from the inside, hopefully with any excess sections contained inside.
+Clean inside of cryostat with 70% ethanol (without pouring liquid inside), and make sure everything is as you found it.
+    - Dispose of used blades in sharps bin

 ![rollplate_correct.mov](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/rollplate_correct.mov?raw=true)